NuSkooler/enigma-bbs/docs/configuration/config-hjson.md

 See also [HJSON General Information](hjson.md) for more information on the HJSON format.

 ### Creating a Configuration
-Your initial configuration skeleton can be created using the `oputil.js` command line utility.
+Your initial configuration skeleton should be created using the `oputil.js` command line utility.
 From your enigma-bbs root directory:
 ```
 ./oputil.js config new
 ```